 KEA SHERMAN ANNOUNCES FOR HOUSE DISTRICT 98

 Lawyer and civic activist Kea Sherman has thrown her hat into what is already becoming a crowded uptown race to replace the term-limited Neil Abramson.
-The founder of Emerge Louisiana and Les Femmes PAC, Sherman is a well-respected leader who is ready to tackle the district’s tough issues including expanding early childhood education, diversifying the economy and closing the equal pay gap.
+A co-founder of Emerge Louisiana, along with Kate Magasamin and Jennifer Greene, and of Les Femmes PAC, along with LaTanja Silvester, Sherman is a well-respected leader who is ready to tackle the district’s tough issues including expanding early childhood education, diversifying the economy and closing the equal pay gap.
 Sherman was appointed by Gov. John Bel Edwards to the state’s Environmental Education Commission and also sits on the boards of Dress for Success, Kingsley House and the Louisiana Association for Justice.

 LOYOLA UNIVERSITY LAUNCHES WOMEN’S LEADERSHIP ACADEMY